HollyT85/books_for_you/README.md

 As a reader, I'd like to have a link to where I can buy a book I am interested in.

 ![userstory](static/images/readme/userstory5.png)

 <u><b>Next steps</b></u>

+To improve the site, the links to purchase would be accurate.
+There would also be pagination and a more interactive rating system.

 [NitinArya](https://www.pexels.com/photo/photography-of-book-page-1029141/) for the background image